kisimere/s-tools/README.md

-# Builds for DWM and co
+# build for dwm and co